d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 Subsequently, the example was revisited in detail in a position paper outlining troubling trends in machine learning :cite:`Lipton.Steinhardt.2018`.
+Other authors
-In the technical literature other authors (:cite:`Santurkar.Tsipras.Ilyas.ea.2018`) have proposed alternative explanations for the success of BN, some claiming that BN's success comes despite exhibiting behavior that is in some ways opposite to those claimed in the original paper.
+have proposed alternative explanations for the success of batch normalization, some claiming that batch normalization's success comes despite exhibiting behavior that is in some ways opposite to those claimed in the original paper :cite:`Santurkar.Tsipras.Ilyas.ea.2018`.

-We note that the *internal covariate shift* is no more worthy of criticism than any of thousands of similarly vague claims made every year in the technical ML literature.
+We note that the *internal covariate shift* is no more worthy of criticism than any of thousands of similarly vague claims made every year in the technical machine learning literature.
 Likely, its resonance as a focal point of these debates owes to its broad recognizability to the target audience.
 Batch normalization has proven an indispensable method,